juhp/fbrnch/README.md

 ```
 to only install the dependencies of a package.

-To rename an old master branch locally to rawhide:
+Use
 ```
 $ fbrnch rename-master [package]
 ```
+to rename an old master branch locally to rawhide.

 ### Parallel building
 fbrnch can sort packages automatically and build them in parallel